Now accepting submissions to present at the 2020 LIFT Conference on November 6-7, 2020!

 - Identify ways the project or initiative can been replicated or adapted on other campuses

 What challenges are you facing related to your role as service leaders in higher education?
-What are some pressing issues or topics that would benefit from group exploration?
-The Issue Discussions provide presenters with opportunities to crowdsource solutions and make connections with others who face similar dilemmas.
-Issue Discussions should include:
+What are some pressing issues or topics that you feel this audience needs to know more about or grapple with?
+The Issue Presentations provide presenters with opportunities to crowdsource solutions and make connections with others who face similar dilemmas.
+Issue Presentations should include:

-- A brief (10 – 15 minutes) introduction to the topic, providing context for session attendees
+- An introduction to the topic, providing context for session attendees

-- Open and interactive discussion of a topic that is relevant to student service leaders
+- Open discussion and reflection on a topic that is relevant to student service leaders

 - A brief collection of findings or outcomes from the discussion that can be shared with all event attendees